See you at Duke on June 21st!

 *indicates a roundtable discussion will be held on this topic

 Guests will select from a range of teaching topics and exchange ideas in a roundtable format, led by a group facilitator.
-Halfway through the session, attendees will have an opportunity to switch to a different discussion topic. *A few roundtables focused on general, widely relatable topics will repeat across Thursday and Friday roundtable sessions, giving attendees more flexibility to engage with different topics.
+Halfway through the session, attendees will have an opportunity to switch to a different discussion topic. *A few roundtables focused on general, widely relatable topics will repeat across Saturday and Sunday roundtable sessions, giving attendees more flexibility to engage with different topics.

 Rachelle Tannenbaum, Anne Arundel Community College